-It happened that on Christmas vacations we spent three days in Albuquerque.
-The shutdown closed the parks and monuments, winter storm threatened to close roads in the mountain, and Albuquerque wasn’t the worst place to be.
+It happened that on Christmas vacations, we spent three days in Albuquerque.
+The shutdown closed the parks and monuments, winter storm threatened to close roads in the mountain, and Albuquerque wasn’t the worst place.

 These three days were the test of my planning skills.
-I rebooked hotel, changed routes and planned stops on a fly.
-Jemez National Forest wasn’t in my original plans nor in my plan B. But when I reread my notes from the travel blogs and books about New Mexico and found this beautiful place, I felt saved.
+I rebooked the hotel, changed routes, and planned stops on a fly.
+Jemez National Forest wasn’t in my original plans nor my plan B. But when I reread my notes from the travel blogs and books about New Mexico and found this beautiful place, I felt saved.
 It was one of the most eventful days.

 Soda Dam and Soda Falls

-It was my first winter waterfall.
-And it was so unique!
+It was my first frozen (almost) waterfall.
+And so unique!

-Officially, Soda Dam, not Soda Falls, is a place where water from underground hot springs pushes its way to the surface.
-With the time minerals formed a natural dam that blocks the Jemez River and forms falls.
+Officially, Soda Dam, not Soda Falls, is where water from underground hot springs pushes its way to the surface.
+With time minerals formed a natural dam that blocks the Jemez River and forms falls.

 Spence Hot Spring

-We walk for half a mile, reached the creek, explore the area but didn’t cross the bridge.
+We walked for half a mile, reached the creek, and explored the area but didn’t cross the bridge.